I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfio/nc-wdfio-evt_wdf_io_queue_io_internal_device_control.md

 The type of operation to be performed depends on the value of the <i>IoControlCode</i> parameter.
 You must determine the set of <i>IoControlCode</i> values that applications and other drivers can send to your driver.
 For more information about IOCTLs, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff565406">Using I/O Control Codes</a>.

 Most internal I/O control operations require an input buffer, an output buffer, or both.
-For information about how the driver can access a request's buffers, see <a href="wdf.accessing_data_buffers_in_kmdf_drivers">Accessing Data Buffers in Framework-Based Drivers</a>.
+For information about how the driver can access a request's buffers, see <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/accessing-data-buffers-in-wdf-drivers">Accessing Data Buffers in Framework-Based Drivers</a>.

 The techniques that your driver can use to access the request's input and output buffers (if they exist) depend on the <i>TransferType</i> field of the IOCTL.
 The value of the IOCTL's <i>TransferType</i> field can be METHOD_BUFFERED, METHOD_DIRECT_IN, METHOD_DIRECT_OUT, or METHOD_NEITHER.
 For more information about the <i>TransferType</i> field, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff543023">Defining I/O Control Codes</a>.